networkedsystemsIITB/Modified_mTCP/mtcp_when_using_lb/README.md

-* The following [modified mTCP](mtcp-master) needs to be used on backend VNF when using mTCP stack
+* The following [modified mTCP](mtcp-master) needs to be used on backend VNF when using mTCP stack with a Layer 3 load balancer in front of the VNF.

 * Changes to be made in mTCP code based on your setup (backend VNF IP, port and LB IP).
     * In mtcp-master/mtcp/src: